First Order? 🎯 10% OFF + FREE Skin Protection Guide.

 Until recently, there were concerns within the health community that sunscreen may be contributing to vitamin D deficiency.
 The logic being that sunscreen could be blocking the UVB light that causes vitamin D synthesis in the skin.

-This long-held hypothesis appears to have been quashed.
-Three separate studies by experts from London and Australia were published in the British Journal of Dermatology in May 2019.
+This long-held hypothesis has been largely disproven by new evidence.
+Three separate studies by experts from London and Australia, published in the British Journal of Dermatology in May 2019, showed that while sunscreen can slightly reduce vitamin D production, it doesn’t prevent it.

 The leader of one of the studies was Professor Antony Young from Kings College London.
 In response to the study, he confirmed that 'Sunlight is the main source of vitamin D.